OffchainLabs/nitro-contracts/README.md

 ### 4. Create the rollup

-Change the `config.ts.example` to `config.ts` and run the following command to create the rollup if you haven't already done so.
+Change the `config.ts.example` to `config.ts` and update the config specific to your rollup.
+Then run the following command to create the rollup if you haven't already done so.

 `npx hardhat run scripts/createEthRollup.ts --network sepolia`